Imelda Staunton biography

 Her work on the screen began in 1986 and was focused almost entirely on television projects for the next ten years.
 Following strong performances in telefilms like A Sleeping Life, A Masculine Ending and series like Thompson and Up the Garden Path, Staunton became visible to feature film audiences in Peter's Friends (performing with her university buddies), Much Ado About Nothing, Sense and Sensibility, Twelfth Night and Shakespeare In Love (for which she shared a Screen Actors Guild Award for Outstanding Performance by a Cast).
 For her starring role in Vera Drake (2004), Imelda received nominations from the Golden Globes, Academy Awards and BAFTA awards, as well as winning the Volpi Cup for Best Actress at the Venice Film Festival.

 She has also done a number of voice projects, lending her vocal talents to animated films like The Ugly Duckling (1997), Chicken Run (2000), Alice in Wonderland (2010), Arthur Christmas (2011) and The Pirates!
 Band of Misfits (2012).
 She was also seen in the 2012 British horror flick The Awakening (2012) and the Disney film Maleficent (2014).
-In 2018, she stars in Paddington 2 and Finding Your Feet.
+In 2018, she starred in Paddington 2 and Finding Your Feet.

 Imelda has been married to actor Jim Carter since 1985.
 They have one child.